debajyotidasgupta/raft-consensus/README.md

 *RequestVote\:* RPC call from a raft node for RequestVote
 *AppendEntries\:* RPC call from a raft node for AppendEntries

+### raft/simulator.go
+*This file contains all the necessary code to setup a cluster of raft nodes, interact with the cluster and execute different commands such as read, write and config change on the cluster.*

+#### ClusterSimulator struct
+Structure to define a Raft cluster
+#### Simulator methods
+*CreateNewCluster\:* create a new Raft cluster consisting of a given number of nodes and establish connections between them
+*Shutdown\:* shut down all servers in the cluster *CollectCommits\:* reads channel and adds all received entries to the corresponding commits *DisconnectPeer\:* disconnect a server from other servers *ReconnectPeer\:* reconnect a disconnected server to other servers *CrashPeer\:* crash a server and shut it down *RestartPeer\:* restart a crashed server and reconnect to other peers *SubmitToServer\:* submit a command to a server *Check_Functions\:* auxiliary helper functions to check the status of the raft cluster: CheckUniqueLeader, CheckNoLeader and CheckCommitted

 <p align="right">(<a href="#top">back to top</a>)</p>